What is the Goal of the Office of Educational Support Services (OESS) in the medical and pharmacy schools?

 How do I get help in a SOM core course?

 Any student concerned about or experiencing difficulties in one of the courses supported by the OESS is encouraged to request assistance at any time during the quarter by emailing an educator with expertise in that subject.
-The educators to contact for specific courses are listed under the appropriate quarter (fall, winter, or spring), or students can simply stop by the OESS, located in Room 1208 in the Biomedical Sciences Building.
-All OESS educators also welcome "drop ins" (except during scheduled course sessions) and will see students right away if they are available.
+The educators can meet with students by Zoom.
+The educators to contact for specific courses are listed under the appropriate quarter (fall, winter, or spring) or on the Contact Information page under "Staff by Course".

 Can I get help in preparing for the USMLE, Step 1?